LordofBone/Artificial_Life/README.md

 ### Running The Program

 Run the program from the command line - for some reason I have found that it requires sudo to work with the HAT.
+It will default to use the original Unicorn HAT, but if you add in the parameter '-uh' you can then specify between SD, HD or MINI.

 ```